AGPlested/SAFT/README.md

 ### Requirements 2020-11-12
 ---------
-SAFT was written for macOS.
-In principle it is cross-platform, in practice it was never launched on Windows or Linux.

 SAFT depends on quite a few packages, for its GUI (Qt, pyqtgraph, pyside2, matplotlib, pyobjc-framework-Cocoa), for number crunching (numpy, scipy, pandas) and for data handling (pandas, xlrd, openpyxl).